Dear Shari and Toby,

 3. Similar to #1 above, you should always be counted on to respect other’s property and feelings.
 To devalue other’s property by theft, inconsiderate use or abuse is saying to them “I do not value you as a person as much as I value myself”.
 When it comes to valuing other’s feelings it requires an effort to understand what those feeling are.
 The more you value that person, the more you will invest in that effort.

-If I know what those feelings are I try to consider them as much as my own.
+If I know what other’s feelings are I try to consider them as much as my own.
 If a person’s presentation of his feelings is inconsistent, I usually will not guess at them and do not provide as much consideration for them.
 This may not be the best practice and often leads to conflict.
 This is probably the largest difference between male and female attitudes.
 Males are usually concerned with inadequate actions resulting from guessing the intensity of other’s feelings and females are concerned with inappropriate actions from not guessing the intensity of other’s feelings.

 This attitude was best summed up by Jesus as “love your neighbor as yourself”.